ytbryan/aka/README.md

 Aka saves me time and allow me to achieve productivity through the creation of quick shortcut.

-### The Shortcut Manager for your Everyday Project
+### The Workflow Manager for your Everyday Project

 [![Gem Version](https://badge.fury.io/rb/aka2.svg)](https://badge.fury.io/rb/aka2)

+In other words, a delightful way to manage and grow your terminal shortcuts.

 aka generate/edit/destroy/find permanent aliases with a single command.